What Is the Green Homes Grant Scheme? – Griggs Homes

 - Low carbon heat measures include – biomass boilers, air/group source heat pump and solar thermal.

-Vouchers from the Green Homes Grant Scheme cannot be used to replace existing insulation or low carbon heating measures.
+Vouchers from the Green Homes Grant Scheme cannot be used to replace existing insulation or low carbon heating measures, especially if you are looking to save money on your heating.
 Whilst although these funds cannot replace such existing energy saving measures, they may be used to top up such measures – e.g. adding more insulation to the pre-existing measures in order to meet the recommended level.

 Secondary Measures: as previously mentioned, if a minimum of one primary measure has been installed, you can be eligible to apply for funding that helps to cover the cost of numerous other secondary measures, including the following: